vinaydhegde/testdriven-site/src/_posts/blog/2018-08-01-managing-secrets-with-vault-and-consul.md

 type: blog
 author: Michael Herman
 lastname: herman
-description: blah
-keywords: ""
+description: This post looks at how to set up and use Hashicorp's Vault and Consul to securely store and manage secrets.
+keywords: "vault, consul, hashicorp, secrets, docker, devops"
-image:
+image: assets/img/blog/vault-consul-docker/managing_secrets_vault_consul.png
-image_alt: docker and python
+image_alt: vault and consul
-blurb: blah
+blurb: This post looks at how to set up and use Hashicorp's Vault and Consul to securely store and manage secrets.
-date: 2018-07-26
+date: 2018-08-01
 ---

-TODO: vault-consul-docker

 The following tutorial details how to set up and use Hashicorp's [Vault](https://www.vaultproject.io/) and [Consul](https://www.consul.io/) projects to securely store and manage secrets.

-We'll start by spinning up a single instance of Vault within a Docker container and then dive right into managing both [static](https://www.vaultproject.io/guides/secret-mgmt/static-secrets.html) and [dynamic](https://www.vaultproject.io/intro/getting-started/dynamic-secrets.html) secrets along with Vault's "encryption as a service" feature.
+We'll start by spinning up a single instance of Vault within a Docker container and then jump into managing both [static](https://www.vaultproject.io/guides/secret-mgmt/static-secrets.html) and [dynamic](https://www.vaultproject.io/intro/getting-started/dynamic-secrets.html) secrets along with Vault's "encryption as a service" feature.
 Then, we'll add Consul into the mix and look at how to scale Vault.

 > This is an intermediate-level tutorial.
 It assumes that you a have basic working knowledge of [Docker](https://www.docker.com/).
 It's also recommended that you read through the [Intro](https://www.vaultproject.io/intro/index.html), [Interals](https://www.vaultproject.io/docs/internals/index.html), and [Basic Concepts](https://www.vaultproject.io/docs/concepts/index.html) guides from the official documentation to get up to speed with Vault before beginning.